Blogger (service): Blocking

-On February 18, 2010, Blogger introduced "auto-pagination," which limited the number of posts that could be displayed on each page, often causing the number of posts on the main page to be less than that specified by the user and leading to a hostile response from some users.

-Private blogs are limited to only 100 members.

 Support

 The official support channel is the Blogger Product Forum.
 This online discussion forum, delivered using Google Groups, serves Blogger users of varying experience, and receives some monitoring from Google staff.
 "Product Experts," formerly known as "Top contributors," are community-members nominated by the Google staff who enjoy additional privileges including managing discussions and direct access to Google staff.
 There is likely to be a top contributor or other knowledgeable person reading the forum almost all the time.

 A number of people, including some top contributors, run personal blogs where they offer advice and post information about common problems.

-StackExchange's Web Applications forum has a tag for "blogger", which is used for questions about various blogging platforms, including Blogger.
+Stack Exchange's Web Applications forum has a tag for "blogger", which is used for questions about various blogging platforms, including Blogger.